Cyclic Defense GAN Against Speech Adversarial Attacks: Introduction

-where $\vec{x}_{\mathrm{adv}}=\vec{x}_{\mathrm{orig}}+\delta$ and $\delta$ denotes the adversarial perturbation achievable through this iterative optimization formulation.
-Moreover, $c_{i}$ is the hyperparameter for scaling the loss function $L_{i}(\cdot)$ regarding the length of the ground truth phrase $\mathbf{y}_{i}$ ($\mathbf{y}_{i}\neq \hat{\mathbf{y}}_{i}$).
+where $l_{\text{dB}}(\cdot)$ denotes the loudness metric.
+Additionally, $\vec{x}_{\mathrm{adv}}=\vec{x}_{\mathrm{orig}}+\delta$ and $\delta$ denotes the adversarial perturbation achievable through this iterative optimization formulation.
+Moreover, $c_{i}$ is an hyperparameter for scaling the loss function $L_{i}(\cdot)$ by considering the length of the ground truth phrase $\mathbf{y}_{i}$ ($\mathbf{y}_{i}\neq \hat{\mathbf{y}}_{i}$).
 Furthermore, $l_{\text{dB}}(\cdot)$ computes the relative loudness (the distortion condition) of the signal in the logarithmic $\mathrm{dB}$-scale, and $\epsilon$ is the audible threshold defined by the adversary.
 There are several variants for Eq.~\ref{eq:generalEqu} where they often employ different loss functions, distortion conditions, and expectation over transformations (EOT).

-Carlini {\it et al.}~\cite{carlini2018audio} introduced the baseline variant of the aforementioned adversarial optimization formulation (C\&W attack), which incorporates the connectionist temporal classification (CTC) loss function $\mathcal{L}_{i}(\cdot)= L_{i}(\cdot)$ \cite{graves2006connectionist}.
-The main optimization term in this attack is:
+Carlini {\it et al.}~\cite{carlini2018audio} introduced the baseline variant of the aforementioned adversarial optimization formulation (C\&W attack), which incorporates the connectionist temporal classification (CTC) loss function $L_{i}(\cdot) \leftarrow \mathcal{L}_{i}(\cdot)$ \cite{graves2006connectionist}.

-where $\pi_{i}$ refers to the tokens which eventually reduce to $\hat{\mathbf{y}}_{i}$ after a greedy or a beam search phrase decoding operation $\iota(\cdot)$ \cite{carlini2018audio}.
 This white-box attack is targeted, and it has been successfully characterized against the DeepSpeech transcription system.
 However, this algorithm is not robust against over-the-air playbacks, and it might simply bypass the optimized adversarial perturbation $\delta$ after replaying $\vec{x}_{\mathrm{adv}}$ over a noisy environment \cite{carlini2018audio,yakura2018robust}.

-The second variant of Eq.~\ref{eq:generalEqu} was introduced by Yakura {\it et al.}~\cite{yakura2018robust}.
+Yakura {\it et al.}~\cite{yakura2018robust} introduced a second variant of Eq.~\ref{eq:generalEqu}.
 They proposed an EOT operation to tackle the over-the-air playback issue.
 This operation implements the room impulse response (RIR) filter set and extends Eq.~\ref{eq:generalEqu} to \cite{yakura2018robust}: